necula01/jax/jax/experimental/mini_jax/README.md

 ===============================================================

 This project started with the goal to provide a (loose) model of how JAX
-works: tracing Python functions using abstract evaluation into a typed intermediate form on which one can build composable transformations (GRAD, JVP), in conjunction with JIT.
+works: tracing Python functions using a combination of concrete and abstract evaluation into a typed intermediate form on which one can build composable transformations (GRAD, JVP), in conjunction with JIT.
 It started as a learning project, and hopefully it can be a teaching project also, for people who want to understand how JAX works internally.
 In order to keep mini-JAX simple, a number of features and optimizations have been simplified or omitted: